alephmembeth/alephmembeth.github.io/financials.md

 layout: default
 ---

-# Grants, Bursaries, and Honours
+# Grants, Bursaries, and Awards

 My grants, bursaries, and honours amount to a total of **28.345,65 euro**.
 I deeply appreciate each and every instance of support I have been given.